jeffdruid/cheap-flight/README.md

 - This will open your application in the default web browser.
 - Your Python application should now be deployed and running on Heroku.
 You can access it using the provided Heroku URL or custom domain if configured.

-## Bugs

-- TODO

-### Fixed Bugs

-- TODO

-## UI Improvements

-- TODO

-## Futures Improvements

-- **Improved Link Validation Algorithm**: Enhance the link validation algorithm to handle edge cases more effectively and accurately detect various types of broken links.
-- **Enhanced User Interface**: Develop a graphical user interface (GUI) using a framework like PyQt or Tkinter to provide a more intuitive and visually appealing experience for users.
-- **Parallel Processing**: Implement parallel processing techniques to speed up the link validation process, allowing the tool to handle large websites more efficiently.
-- **Customizable Reporting**: Allow users to customize the format and content of the link validation report, including options to export data in different formats (e.g., CSV, PDF).
-- **Integration with More External Services**: Integrate with additional external services and APIs to enhance functionality, such as integration with popular CMS platforms or SEO analysis tools.
-- **Scheduled Scans**: Add support for scheduled scans or automated monitoring of websites, enabling users to receive regular reports on the status of their links.
-- **Browser Extension**: Develop a browser extension that users can install to perform link validation directly within their web browsers, simplifying the validation process.
-- **Advanced Configuration Options**: Provide advanced configuration options for users to customize the link validation process, such as specifying timeout values or configuring custom headers for requests.
-- **Error Handling Enhancements**: Improve error handling mechanisms to gracefully handle unexpected errors and provide more informative error messages to users.
-- **Internationalization (i18n)**: Implement support for multiple languages to make the tool accessible to users from different regions and language preferences.

 ## Credits

 - TODO